lakshyakedia/reef-bot/README.md

 3. Run `npm install && node .` in your console or use **shards.js** as your startup file
 4. Run `npm audit fix --force && npm rebuild` if any package related errors, use Nodejs 18 or higher

-Stuck in the installation? contact me on discord: [@drix10](https://discord.com/users/954367061222633472)
+- Stuck in the installation? contact me on discord: [@drix10](https://discord.com/users/954367061222633472) or join [discord.gg/reefbot](https://discord.gg/reefbot)

 ## 🛠️ Usage

 Once your bot is online and added to your server, you can start using its features right away!
 Use the `!help` command to see a list of available commands in your bot
-## 💬 Support

-If you have any questions, feedback, or need assistance with ReefBot, feel free to join our Discord server at [discord.gg/reefbot](https://discord.gg/reefbot).
-Our friendly community and dedicated support team are always here to help!

 ## 🌟 Contribute